COVID-19 daily update

 Park & Ride and other car parks

-Free parking for key workers in Oxford
+Free parking for NHS staff and care workers in Oxford

 In Oxford this will apply to all on-street parking and open, council-run, car parks including pay and display including Seacourt, Thornhill, Redbridge and Oxford Parkway Park and Ride car parks.